 Divorces can be a complicated and costly affair, with many spouses receiving the short end of the stick when dividing financial assets after a divorce.
 This usually happens when one spouse has significantly more assets than the other—which many would think to be an unfair scenario.

 Australia’s “Prenup”: the BFA

-To prepare for such circumstances, many family lawyers recommend getting a binding contract that stipulates how financial assets will be divided in the event of a breakdown in a marriage.
+To prepare for such circumstances, many family lawyers recommend getting a binding contract that stipulates how financial assets will be divided in the event of a breakdown in a marriage or a de facto relationship.
 While many countries refer to this contract as the Prenuptial Agreement, Australian law refers to this contract as the Binding Financial Agreement (BFA).

 While it makes sense from a legal standpoint, there are many reasons why many couples are not open to the idea of getting a BFA.